This post may contain affiliate links. Please read my disclosure policy.

 How to Pick the Best Avocados

-One of the keys to great guacamole, is to pick the best avocados.
-When avocados were first becoming standard fare at our local grocery store, I asked the produce manager to help me select the very best ones during a shopping trip.
-Here’s how he taught me to pick the best avocados, no matter the variety.
+One of the keys to great guacamole is fresh, delicious avocados.
+Years ago, I asked the produce manager at my local grocery store to help me select the very best avocadoes during a shopping trip.

 1. Check the Navel